 What is the proper greeting for Passover?

 One may wish someone a “chag sameach” (happy holiday) on any joyful holy day.
-The expression “gut yontiff” (“good yom tov”) is sometimes used for Yiddish-speaking Jews on major feast days.
+The expression “gut yontiff” (“good yom tov”) is sometimes used by Yiddish-speaking Jews on major feast days.
 Sephardic Jews wish one another “Moadim l’simcha” on the intermediary days of Passover and Sukkot.

 Is Passover mentioned in the New Testament?